kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 by the standard "idm_group_manage_priv" group.

 Management of high privilege accounts and groups is granted through the the "hp" variants of all privileges.
-For example:
+A non-conclusive list:

 * idm_hp_account_read_priv
 * idm_hp_account_manage_priv